• About

 Finally, in 1236, after a long battle, Barga was subordinated to Lucca, but it didn’t stay quiet for long – over the years, many regions have taken Barga as their own, but since 1923 it has remained a province of Lucca.

-Is Barga the most Scottish town in Italy?
+The most Scottish town in Italy

 There are a lot of Scots living in Barga, but this isn’t your typical ‘Brits abroad’ scenario – the Barga/Scotland connection goes all the way back to World War 2, when many Barga residents emigrated to Scotland.

 Over the years, their children and grandchildren have returned to Barga, Tuscany, and now a massive 40% of Barga citizens have Scottish relatives!
-There is even a fish and chip festival every August to celebrate the Scottish connection!

-Most visitors to Italy go to all of the major cities.
-Perhaps they will make a few stops along the Amalfi Coast, or explore Sardinia, but not very many tourists go and visit the smaller towns in Italy, and in my opinion, if you want to see the ‘real’ Italy then small towns like Barga are exactly where you need to be (another great spot I visited in Italy that is lesser known is Trento – to read a guide to this charming Northern city then click here!)!
+Perhaps they will make a few stops along the Amalfi Coast, or visit Rome, but not very many tourists go and visit the smaller towns in Italy, and in my opinion, if you want to see the ‘real’ Italy then small towns like Barga are exactly where you need to be (another great spot I visited in Italy that is lesser known is Trento)!

 Not only that, but overtourism is a real problem, and the antidote to it is to visit those lesser-known places!